DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 subtitle: We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
 ---

-##Come to an event
+##Attend an event

-Our events are a great way to meet people and talk about any concerns or questions you have about becoming a teacher.
+Our events are a great way to meet teachers and other experts to talk about any concerns or questions you have about becoming a teacher.

-###Train to Teach
+###Train to Teach events

-Train to Teach events are free to attend and you'll be able to:
+Train to Teach events are run by the Department of Education (DFE) and are free to attend.
+You'll be able to:

 - put your questions to expert advisers, teachers and training providers
 - chat with current teachers